emptythevoid/flipperzero/subghz/Planet Projector Remote/README.md

 An incomplete capture of the generic remote signals for a Planet Projector

+Flipper detects this as "Princeton 24bit" on 433.92AM

 Star_on turns on the projector

 Star_off turns off the projector